paritytech/polkassembly/front-end/README.md

 ### Databases
 2 different databases are required to run this app.
 They are explained here, but the files needed to run them live in the hasura and auth-server folders.
 - Hausra: A general DB to store posts, some user information (anything that isn't used for authentication).
-It's a Postgres, based on Hasura, exposing a graphQL interface that this `Government platform` will talk to.
+It's a Postgres, based on Hasura, exposing a graphQL interface that this `Governance platform` will talk to.
 - Auth: a DB dedicated for user authentication that is accessed by the `auth` server.

 ### env variable